LeChatParle/Portfolio/README.md

 # Portfolio
 A repo for my public, personal website

-This site is currently hosted on a free server, so if there are any issues, please note I plan on upgrading to a paid site very soon.
+This site is currently hosted on a free server, so if there are any issues, please note I plan on upgrading to a paid site.

-## Known Bugs
+## Known Bugs & Desired Feature Improvements

 ### Wikipedia App
 1. Hitting enter after entering a search parameter clears the field instead of searching.

 ### Quotes
 1. API no longer works correctly.

+### Photos
+1. Add new photos.

+### Design
+1. Come up with fresh new design.

 ## Fixed Bugs & Completed Feature Improvements